letrastudio/jekyll-i18n/README.markdown

 ---
 ```

-This is preferable than using matching filenames and setting URL localizations through `page.permalink` because it’s derived from the document’s path in the site source, rather than the compiled site.
+This is preferable to using matching filenames and setting URL localizations through `page.permalink` because it’s derived from the document’s path in the site source, rather than the compiled site.
 That means the global permalink style can be changed without requiring changes to documents.